SFU-Archives/digital-transfer/producers/procedures.md

-# Procedures for Producers with FAQs
+# Transfer Procedures for Producers with FAQs
 <img align="right" width="300" src="../images/pov-producers1.png">

 This page is intended for **producers** of digital records – SFU staff and non-SFU donors – who want to transfer their records to SFU Archives.
 It outlines 8 steps and provides answers to frequently asked questions relating to each step.